IGME-202-2221/project-1-jdm4830/README.md

 ## Known Issues

 The collision does not work properly.
-The player and enemies are highlited red but do not
+The player and enemies are highlited red and when they disappear an error occurs.
+Tried to make a timer for bullet firing, but could not figure it out.
+The score is not added when an enemy gets destroyed, and the health bar does not decrease when the player takes damage.
+The border for the player movement is only the bottom right diagonal of the game screen.

 ### Requirements not completed

-_If you did not complete a project requirement, notate that here_
+-Delay between player fired bullets (timer setup I had did not work).
+-Scoring system does not work.
+-Health bar does not properly work.
+-Enemies collide with other enemies.
+-My own twist was to have the player stick to the edge of the screen, which was only half way done.